cs3110/textbook/BUILDING.md

 - Install Ocaml-Jupyter with `opam install jupyter`.
 - Also install the packages needed by the textbook:
   `opam install ounit2 qcheck menhir zarith`.
+- For ease of editing OCaml code in VS Code while in the textbook switch, also install these packages:
+  `opam install ocaml-lsp-server ocamlformat ocamlformat-rpc`.
 - Run `ocaml-jupyter-opam-genspec`.
 Note in the output where it generated the kernelspec.
 Edit that file and change the `display_name` to just "OCaml".
   **That's important.** The display name will be hardcoded in each chapter